mike-engel/accept-language-rs/README.md

 # Usage

-`accept-language` is intended to be used by a webserver, probably to decide which languages to serve up to the user based on their preferred language and the languages your application supports.
+`accept-language` is intended to be used by a web server, probably to decide which languages to serve up to the user based on their preferred language and the languages your application supports.

 At it's most basic, it looks like this